kevinwangsk/SONiC/doc/pmon-design.md

 ## 5. Move hw-management from host to pmon

 To make the pmon as the only point that can access devices, we want to move the hw-mgmt from host to pmon container.
-Lots of items need to be find out before we know the feasibility, see the open questions.
+Lots of items need to be find out before we know the feasibility, see the open questions 1a, 1b, 1c.

 ## 6. Open Questions
 - 1.)
 For move hw-management from host to pmon